Everything you need to know about visiting Dubai in March

 Dubai Special Events March 2023

-- Dubai World Cup – Racing is held at Meydan Race Course throughout the winter, however, the highlight is undoubtedly the World Cup Carnival running from mid-January, culminating in the Dubai World Cup on 26 March 2022.
+- Dubai World Cup – Racing is held at Meydan Race Course throughout the winter; however, the highlight is undoubtedly the World Cup Carnival running from mid-January, culminating in the Dubai World Cup on March 25.

-- Dubai International Boat Show – enjoy everything from luxury superyachts to fishing boats and everything in between at this world-class event in its 29th year, at the Dubai Harbour 9 to 13 March 2022.
+- Dubai International Boat Show – enjoy everything from luxury superyachts to fishing boats and everything in between at this world-class event in its 29th year, held at the Dubai Harbour from 1 to 5 March 2023.

 March is starting to warm up but still mild enough to be out and about, so let’s make the most of the outdoor weather with these suggestions perfect for your March itinerary: